Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 Transportation

 Hong Kong has a very good public transportation system.
 Major modes of transportation include buses, the Mass Transit Railway (underground subway system), trams, ferries, and taxis.
-In addition, almost all major airlines serviced Hong Kong prior to COVID travel restrictions, but many discontinued service due to Hong Kong’s severe travel restrictions.
-As Hong Kong lifts restrictions, normal service will return.
+In addition, several major airlines serviced Hong Kong prior to Covid-19 travel restrictions, but many discontinued service due to Hong Kong’s severe restrictions and have yet to return to pre-pandemic levels.
+Please check with specific airlines for their most updated service.

-In normal travel times, travelers have a choice of transport from Hong Kong’s Chek Lap Kok Airport to their hotel.
+Travelers have a choice of transport from Hong Kong’s Chek Lap Kok Airport to their hotel.
 Options include the Airport Express train, hotel shuttle buses and express public buses or taxis.
 The distance is approximately 25 miles.
 The Airport Express train is the fastest way to reach Hong Kong Island from the airport.
-Trains depart every 12 minutes, and the ride to the terminus at “Hong Kong Station” in Central, Hong Kong Island, takes only 25 minutes.
+Trains depart every 10 minutes, and the ride to the terminus at “Hong Kong Station” in Central, Hong Kong Island, takes only 25 minutes.
 From there it costs less than US$10 (and another 5-10 minutes) for a taxi ride to most hotels in the Central, Admiralty, and Wan Chai districts.
 One-way or round-trip tickets for the Airport Express may be purchased from vending machines located immediately beyond baggage claim/customs (these require Hong Kong dollars in cash) or from the Airport Express counter located in the center of the public arrival hall.
 Trains are at the platform level and there are storage areas for luggage just inside the trains.
 If you take the Airport Express train to Hong Kong Station (the last stop) you will find taxis available directly ahead as you exit the train terminal and proceed through the terminal exit gate.
-The Airport Express in-town check-in from Hong Kong Island and Kowloon Station is an extremely convenient service for travelers departing Hong Kong.
-It allows you to check your bags in town and then proceed to the airport directly.
+The Airport Express in-town check-in from Hong Kong Island is available but with limited service.
+Please check the Airport Express website for detailed information.

 Transportation between Hong Kong and Macau

-In pre-pandemic times, the most convenient way to travel between Hong Kong and Macau is by high-speed ferry.
-The journey takes approximately one hour, and ferries depart every 15 – 30 minutes from the Shuntak and HK China Ferry Terminals in Hong Kong and the Macau Pier and Cotai Strip Pier in Macau.
-Schedules and rates for the various services are listed at the websites indicated below:
+The most convenient way to travel between Hong Kong and Macau is by high-speed ferry.
+The journey takes approximately one hour, and ferries depart every 30 minutes from the Shuntak and HK China Ferry Terminals in Hong Kong and the Macau Pier and Cotai Strip Pier in Macau.
+Please check the websites for Turbo Jet and Cotai Water Jet for their updated schedules and rates.

 For Macau, the major modes of transportations are buses and taxis.
 Getting around the relatively small area of Macau (and its bridge-connected islands of Taipa and Coloane) is relatively easy.
 Free shuttle buses also operate between the two ferry piers and the major hotels and casinos.